tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

                                    Homework1.java
 ```

-Note: this is what the directory/repository looked like before `Eclipse`:
+Note: this is what the cloned directory/respository, `IntegratedProjects`, looked like before the above `Eclipse` actions:

 ```
 .../IntegratedProjects